tymyrddin/purple/source/docs/soc/soc.md

 While the core function of a SIRT is to minimize and manage damage caused by an incident, it does not just deal with the attack itself; they also [communicate with clients, executives, and the board](communications.md).

+## Considerations

+* The distinction between detection and response is not clear-cut.
+Threat hunting is used to identify threats, and often also operates as a method of response.
+* Both SOC and SIRT use security orchestration, automation and response (SOAR) tools.
+* Tier 1 work is pretty boring.
+Monitoring screens all the time, including nights and weekends.
+Motivation can fall, including eyelids.
+When the teams are combined, job rotation is possible, and may keep people motivated.
+* Keeping the two separate allows them to focus on their core objectives.
+* When an organisation has multiple sites, it is good practice to have a SOC at each, and a single centralised SIRT.